What to Look for When Choosing Day Care for Your Baby

 In-Home Child Care

-As the term would suggest, in-home child care takes place in your home.
+As the term suggests, in-home child care takes place in your home.
 Depending on what arrangement you decide upon, you could have a babysitter who drops by each day, or you might have a nanny or an au pair living with you.

 Pros